sthbrx/sthbrx.github.io/content/blog/2023-11-28-context-switching-sprs-on-powerpc.md

 The context we are concerned about in this post is the task context.
 That's all the state that makes up a 'task' in the eyes of the kernel.
-There are the obvious components, like the current register values, thread ID, memory mappings, etc., but there are also a few SPRs that get tracked on a per task basis.
+There are the obvious components, like the current register values, thread ID, memory mappings, etc., but there are also a few SPRs that get tracked on a per-task basis.
 By tracking SPR values for each task context, the kernel can emulate per-task support for these SPRs, despite the hardware being per-CPU.
 The kernel simply has to save the values when switching out a task, and set up the values